danth/transfer/README.md

 This requires the following programs to be installed:

 * `make`
-* `which`
 * `tar`: for building the archive
 * `npm`: for building the JavaScript bundle

-### Publishing to the App Store
+### Publishing

-First get an account for the [App Store](http://apps.nextcloud.com/) then run `make appstore`.
-The built archive will be located in `build/artifacts/appstore` and can then be uploaded to GitHub releases, signed, and uploaded to the App Store.
+1. Run `make dist`
+2. Upload to GitHub releases
+3. Sign the file using `openssl dgst -sha512 -sign /path/to/signing.key /path/to/app.tar.gz | openssl base64`
+4. Paste download link and signature into the [App Store](http://apps.nextcloud.com/)